ordinals/ord/README.md

   let mut ordinals: Vec<u64> = Vec::new();

   for input in transaction.inputs {
-    for ordinal in input.ordinal {
+    for ordinal in input.ordinals {
       ordinals.push(ordinal);
     }
   }